- Tablets: (extended release): 25 mg, 50 mg, 100 mg

 - If you drink alcohol or use drugs

-Desvenlafaxine is usually taken 1 time per day with or without food.
+Desvenlafaxine is usually taken one time per day with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.